-Turns out her peanut butter chocolate chip cookie recipe is gluten-free, ditches refined sugar for coconut sugar and contains ONLY 6 ingredients.
+Turns out her gluten free chocolate chip cookie recipe that ditches refined sugar for coconut sugar and contains ONLY 6 ingredients.
 Now, this is my kind of recipe!
 Kathryne uses peanut butter in her recipe, but mentioned you could swap it for almond butter… and you know I did that.
-Almond butter is my jam and much better on the digestive system since it's made from nuts (almonds), rather than legumes (peanuts).
+Almond butter is my jam and much better on the digestive system since it’s made from nuts (almonds), rather than legumes (peanuts).

 Since the lil’ rawkstars were gonna eat these too, I decided to splurge and get the $10 Barney Butter, which is so so so creamy and has a better texture than some other brands.
 I also used Nutiva coconut sugar and Nestle (yes Nestle!!!) actually has an organic chocolate chip line now, so I had to get those to vote with my dollar.
 The vanilla is from Costco and the eggs are straight out of my backyard, aka: Hansard Farm.

 After I mixed it all up and dropped them on the tray— I baked them and the smell wafted through the whole house.
 It was so therapeutic!
 When I pulled them out of the oven, they looked amazing.
 As hard as it was to let them cool for 5 minutes, I did it— because I wanted the pics to turn out nice!
 But if I wasn’t taking pics, I would have devoured them the second they came out!
 My self control level with my comfort foods is very low… so this was amazing that I could take pics before diving in!